mdrhmn/dj-social-auth/README.md

 ### User Information

+After signing in with Google, you can check the user information obtained from Google at: http://127.0.0.1:8000/admin/socialaccount/socialaccount/.

+**Google provides little information about its users**.
+To get more user information from Google, **your app needs to be verified**.

 A SocialAccount model instance is available for users who signed up using their social account.

 In your template, you can simply write: